uafgeotools/mtuq/docs/install/index.rst

 Installation
 ============

-We recommend installing MTUQ under Anaconda or Miniconda, which, if not already present, can be obtained following `these instructions <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`_.
+We recommend installing MTUQ under Anaconda or Miniconda, which if not already present can be obtained following `these instructions <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`_.

 To install MTUQ, create a conda virtual environment: